 A series of panel discussions and Q&A screenings around the country will be planned to accompany launch screenings of the film in each state.
 Environmentalists of note will be invited to participate.

 2. PUBLICITY: Film Reviewers, Education and Environment journalists and academics will be invited to preview the film and write articles/reviews for print and online forums.
 We will pursue media opportunities (print, radio, social media (Facebook, Twitter, Instagram)) to promote the film and create a community, including discussion about the film and any action people are taking after seeing the film.
 Environmental NGO’s will be engaged to help promote the film throughout their networks.

-3. THE SCHOOLS TOOLKIT: We will work closely with a education advisors to create a Schools Toolkit for Years 7-12.
+3. THE SCHOOLS TOOLKIT: We will work closely with COOL AUSTRALIA to create a Schools Toolkit for Years 7-12.
 It will be mapped to relevant study areas in the Australian F-10 Curriculum and Senior Secondary Curriculum.
 The Toolkit will be based around study modules and short clips from the film.
 It will be available as a free download from the film website and various educational sources, so it can be used in the classroom.

 4. EVALUATION: We will conduct an annual evaluation with partners, community organisations and schools to measure the effectiveness of the film and its resources in achieving the intended outcomes.